- Start date: January & September

 Our facilities include many laboratories and research centres including:

-This course is accredited by the Institution of Mechanical Engineers and meets requirements for Chartered Engineer (CEng) status.
+This course is accredited by the Institution of Mechanical Engineers (IMechE) and provides a route for you to achieve Chartered Engineer status.

 Aerodynamic Propulsion Systems